vanessacor/my-site/content/experiments/library.md

 ---

-After finishing the front-end module of the 101 web-development I jump into the [JavaScript course](https://www.theodinproject.com/courses/javascript).
-This was the first project my first experience with Object-oriented programming - OOP.
+After finishing the front-end module of Odin's Web development 101, I jumped into the [JavaScript course](https://www.theodinproject.com/courses/javascript) which focused on Javascript advanced topics and OOP.

-The challenge was to create a simple library app.
-The user can add books with its title, author, genre and status.
-Users can delete and edit books.
+At the end of this module I had to create a simple library application in vanilla Javascript, applying the new concepts.
+The user can add books with title, author, genre, and status, as well as delete and edit them.
+It all happen in the browser memory, so if you refresh all changes are lost.

-I used the behavioral test driven approach for the business logic.
+---->>>>>

+The program has three main units: the book class is our model, the library Class controls the business logic, and expoess methods to add, read, list, update, and delete books.
+The third unit takes care of the UI: registers the listeners and handles the events, invokes the library API methods to modify books, and updated the UI state accordingly.

 #### What have I learnt:

-- JavaScript - objects and object constructor, properties and methods.
+- JavaScript: objects and object constructor, properties and methods.

 #### What I would do differently: